 The Top Dog: a1 II

-Sony’s latest camera is also their best when it comes to delivering on the photo and video fronts.
+Sony’s flagship camera is also their best when it comes to delivering on the photo and video fronts.
 The a1 II sports a fantastic 50MP full-frame stacked BSI CMOS sensor capable of 30 fps continuous shooting even with autofocus and autoexposure on.
 Capable Pre-Capture features ensure you won’t miss any big moments, and video specs are equally impressive with 8K 30p and 4K 120p, as well as a Dynamic Active Stabilization mode for going handheld.

 The camera’s BIONZ XR chip and AI Processing Unit aids in autofocus, subject detection, and subject tracking, which can be a major assist when trying to keep focus from jumping to unwanted subjects during a crowded ceremony or reception, especially when people are crossing in front of your shot.
 Other stats are as strong as you’d expect for a Sony flagship: 50-102400 ISO range, built-in 5 GHz Wi-Fi for wireless transfers, a 3.2" 2.1m-dot 4-axis touchscreen LCD, and much more.